Underrated Things to Do in San Francisco: The Top 12

 Every Thursday from 6-10 pm, the Academy of Sciences turns into a nightlife hotspot for those over 21.
 Discover the depths of the sea and far-away galaxies, over live music and cocktails with friends!

-NightLife at the Academy of Sciences is a favorite among locals, and you’re sure to love it, too!
+NightLife at the Academy of Sciences is a favorite among locals for good reason, and you're sure to love it, too!

 9. Eat Mexican food in the Mission

-Oakland isn’t exactly in San Francisco, but it is just a short BART ride away.
-One afternoon, why not venture out of the city to experience the awesome biergartens located in the up-and-coming, hipster neighborhood of Oakland?
+Oakland isn't exactly in San Francisco, but it is just a short BART ride away!
+One afternoon, why not venture out of the city to experience the awesome beer gardens located in the up-and-coming, hipster neighborhood of Oakland?

-Drake’s Brewing and Lost & Found both feature outdoor spaces to eat, play games, chill with friends, and of course, drink lots of beer.
+Drake's Brewing features outdoor spaces to eat, play games, chill with friends, and of course, drink lots of beer.
 Bring on the good times and good beer!

 11. Take a Trip to Napa or Sonoma